Ayms/node-Tor/README.md

 The non specific iAnonym signaling traffic (circuit creation, RELAY[RELAY_BEGIN, RELAY_CONNECTED, RELAY_DATA]) is transported over the websocket interface too between the OP and first OR using different circuits than CID.
 Since the fake_domain is common to all urls, the browser will try to stream the requests opening only a few socks connections, the OP will stream the traffic with already relay_connected streams for the real hostname associated to the fake_domain and open new connections if the real host is different.

+CREATE_FAST_WS and CREATED_FAST_WS are the same as CREATE_FAST and CREATED_FAST except that X (OP to OR) is encrypted with the public onion key of the OR and Y (OR to OP) is encrypted with aes-128-ctr and the 16 first bytes of X. This is because secure websocket (wss) can not be used between the browser and the OR since the OR certificates are not valid, this does prevent that someone gets in clear X and Y. This is used only to set CID above and will be removed when RSA OAEP and Diffie-Hellman are available inside the browser, see below, then the fast circuit creation cells will not be used any longer.

+RSA OAEP and Diffie-Hellman are not implemented inside the browser for now.
+So as a temporary mechanism the RELAY_INFO streams are used to get from the OR the computation of RSA OAEP and DH, RELAY_INFO streams are transported (encrypted) with RELAY_WS cells over CID :
+				OP request                    OR response
+	[01][ID 16 bytes][public modulus] - [ID][X_length][X][Onion]
+	[02][ID 16 bytes][Y]              - [ID][DH secret(X,Y)]

+The ID is randomely generated and identifies a transaction.

+The OR knows the secret keys but does not know for what circuits/ORs in the path, but it's not impossible to correlate, therefore this will be removed as soon as RSA OAEP and DH are available inside the browser.

 ## Tests :

 See an example of communication in [logs OP and OR] (https://github.com/Ayms/node-Tor/blob/master/test/example.txt)